milestonesys/MIP-AIBridge-samples/apps/golang/connectivitysample/README.md

 ### How to install

-The sample IVA app contains `Docker Compose` and `helm chart` configuration files to assist the deployment of the connectivity sample IVA app.
+The sample IVA app contains `Docker Compose` and `Helm chart` configuration files to assist the deployment of the connectivity sample IVA app.
 It is also possible to run the IVA app as a process for debug purposes.

 The relevant deployment files are as follows: